About Us

 43. "If epidemiology is any indication, his galvanic response is genuine," Onimex assured her psionically.

-44. "You mean his love is authentic?"
-Ireana questioned.
+44. "You mean his love is authentic?" she asked.
 "Yes," Onimex replied.
 "I'm not going to ask how that's possible," she said.
-Onimex could also feel the alpha resonance of a biological and capture additional information.
+"I can read his alpha resonance as well," he clarified.
+In that case, she knew his assessment was accurate.

 45. Dayton suspected that she had given him a reprieve with discernible motives, "That is a quandary, isn't it?" he said sincerely.

 46. His thoughts were transparent to Ireana, but could he read hers?
-"No," Onimex answered.
+"No, he's not psionic," Onimex answered.

-47. "Do you know what I'm thinking?" she asked Dayton.
+47. "Did you know what I was thinking?" she asked Dayton.

-48. "You're wondering how to know if someone's love is real; if that person was held at gun point."
+48. "You were wondering how to know if someone's love is real; if that person is held at gun point."

-49. Ireana gracefully nodded her head and chose not to analyze the matter further, "Would it matter if he was also psionic?"
+49. Ireana gracefully nodded her head and chose not to dissect his answer any further, "Would it matter if he was also psionic?"
 She knew he wasn't.

 50. Dayton eyed Ireana more intently, as if he had won a prize, "I wouldn't call it a punishment," he said warmly.
 He was charming the pants off of her and he knew it.
 She liked it.
-She had forfeited many opportunities on M'tro-1 and was not going to forfeit any more.
-This time she was going to let herself fall.
+She had forfeited so many opportunities on M'tro-1 and refused to forfeit any more.
+This time she was going to let herself fall victim to the object of her passion.

-52. That led to the condition of their banishment: They could live anywhere they liked, separate or together, so long as they never left Earth.
+52. That led to the condition of their banishment: They could live anywhere they liked, separate or together, so long as they remained on Earth.

 54. The sun had slowly sank into the crested waves of twilight.
 The air was cool, salty and floral scented.
-The last shades of burnt orange and azure blue were fading.
+The last shades of burnt orange and azure blue were fading into deep purples and moonlit shadows.

 55. Again, Dayton turned to face the sea, as he was when she found him.

 56. "I'll only ask one more time," Ireana directed to Onimex privately, "Am I in love or in lust?"
-"Both," Onimex assured her, without missing a beat.
+"Both," Onimex assured her.
+He had anticipated the question.

-57. If Onimex had a moral objection, he would have said so.
+57. Onimex would have voiced his objection if he had one.
 “What makes you so willing to share?” she asked.

 59. Ireana stood beside Dayton.
-For all intents and purposes, Daniel had married them, and Daniel’s blessing was 2nd only to God’s.
+For all intents and purposes, Daniel had married them, and his blessing was second only to God’s.

 61. “Were you really going to shoot me?” he asked.
-“Yes,” Ireana answered without so much as batting an eye.
+“Yes,” she answered without so much as batting an eye.
 He offered her his hand, but she embraced and passionately kissed him instead.
-They didn't have romance novels on M'tro-1 -- she had everything she needed to write her own novel now.
+Romance novels didn't exist on M'tro-1 -- she now had everything she needed to write her own.

 Next...